ArielKatzir/Yolo_Algorithm/README.md

 - Make yolo detect objects that arent included in the coco_names file
 - Get it to work on a video
-- Draw confidence_score next to the bounding boxes